-Carnegie/Caledonian* Scholarships are two prestigious schemes of scholarships designed to support a limited number of graduates with first class honours degrees who will pursue three years of postgraduate research leading to a PhD at a Scottish university.
+Carnegie/Caledonian and Henry Dryerre Scholarships are prestigious schemes of scholarships designed to support a limited number of graduates with first class honours degrees who will pursue three years of postgraduate research leading to a PhD at a Scottish university.
+There is no restriction on the subject or field

-Carnegie/Caledonian* Scholarships provides fees, maintenance, research and travel allowances (please read the regulations for full details).
-Scholars are also eligible to apply for Carnegie Research Grants.
+Carnegie/Caledonian* and Henry Dryerre Scholarships provides fees, maintenance, research and travel allowances (please read the regulations for full details).

 * The Trust administers the Caledonian Scholarships on behalf of the RSE Scotland Foundation (RSESF).
 The Caledonian Scholarships are awarded and held under identical conditions as the Carnegie Scholarships.